-During the year, the Group did not grant loans to Directors, while a loan was granted to a Key Executive and therefore has a receivable from them as of 31 December 2023.
+During the year, the Group did not grant any new loans to Directors while it has a loan receivable for a loan to a Key Executive as at 31 December 2024.

 The following table shows a comparison of the total remuneration of Directors over the last five years, based on Cementir Holding N.V.
-Directors in office as at 31 December 2023.
+Directors in office as at 31 December 2024.

-Board of Directors (EUR thousands) 2023 2022 2021 2020 2019 Francesco Caltagirone, Chairman of the Board of Directors and CEO 6,277 5,576 5,213 5,325 5,024 Alessandro Caltagirone, Non-Executive Director and Vice-Chairman 11 10 10 9 8 Azzurra Caltagirone, Non-Executive Director and Vice-Chairwoman 11 10 10 10 11 Saverio Caltagirone, Non-Executive Director 10 10 10 10 12 Fabio Corsico, Non-Executive Director 271 270 270 234 236 Annalisa Pescatori, Non-Executive Independent Director and Chairman of the Remuneration and Nomination Committee and Member of the Audit Committee and of the Sustainability Committee 41 Benedetta Navarra, Non-Executive Indipendent Director, Chairman of the Audit Committee and Member of the Remuneration and Nomination Committee and of the Sustainability Committee 41 Adriana Lamberto Floristan, Senior Non-Executive Indipendent Director, Member of the Audit Committee, Member of the Remuneration and Nomination Committee and Member of the Sustainability Committee 40 9 32 Board of Directors who left the office in 2023 (EUR thousands) 2023 2022 2021 2020 2019 Edoardo Caltagirone, Non-Executive Director 2 5 8 10 10 Paolo Di Benedetto, Senior Non-Executive Indipendent Director, Member of the Audit Committee and Member of the Remuneration and Nomination Committee Chiara Mancini, Non-Executive Independent Director and Chairman of the 17 50 49 49 72 Remuneration and Nomination Committee and Member of the Audit Committee and of the Sustainability Committee 22 62 60 60 52 Veronica De Romanis, Non-Executive Indipendent Director, Chairman of the Audit Committee and Member of the Remuneration and Nomination Committee and of the Sustainability Committee 22 62 60 60 52
+Board of Directors (thousands of Euro) 2024 2023 2022 2021 2020 Francesco Caltagirone, Chairman of the Board of Directors and CEO 7,329 6,277 5,576 5,213 5,325 Alessandro Caltagirone, Non-Executive Director and Vice-Chairman 9 11 10 10 9 Azzurra Caltagirone, Non-Executive Director and Vice-Chairman 10 11 10 10 10 Saverio Caltagirone, Non-Executive Director 10 10 10 10 10 Fabio Corsico, Non-Executive Director 269 271 270 270 234 Annalisa Pescatori, Independent Non-Executive Director, Chair of the Remuneration and Nomination Committee and member of the Audit Committee and the Sustainability Committee 63 41 Benedetta Navarra, Independent Non-Executive Director, Chair of the Audit Committee and member of the Remuneration and Nomination Committee and the Sustainability Committee 63 41 Adriana Lamberto Floristan, Senior Independent Director Non- Executive Director, member of the Audit Committee, member of the Remuneration & Nomination Committee and member of the Sustainability Committee 53 40 9

+Directors leaving office in 2023 (thousands of Euro) 2024 2023 2022 2021 2020 Edoardo Caltagirone, Non-Executive Director - 2 5 8 10 Paolo Di Benedetto, Senior Independent Non-Executive Director, member of the Audit Committee and member of the Remuneration and Nomination Committee - 17 50 49 49 Chiara Mancini, Independent Non-Executive Director and Chair of the Remuneration and Nomination Committee and member of the Audit Committee and the Sustainability Committee - 22 62 60 60 Veronica De Romanis, Independent Non-Executive Director, Chair of the Audit Committee and member of the Remuneration and Nomination Committee and the Sustainability Committee - 22 62 60 60